-It was a chance encounter while he was a freshman at Vanderbilt University that led Roger Ream to meet TFAS founder and then-chairman David R. Jones.
-David encouraged Roger to attend a TFAS summer institute in 1976 and the rest, as they say, is history.
-Roger thinks he has the best job in the world, working with young people who want to make a difference in the world.
-He says it keeps him young, which may be true since he joined TFAS in 1891.
-Wait a minute … make that 1991.
+It was a chance encounter while he was a freshman at Vanderbilt University that led Roger Ream ’76 to meet TFAS founder and then-chairman David R. Jones.
+David encouraged Roger to attend a TFAS summer program in 1976 and the rest, as they say, is history.
+Roger thinks he has the best job in the world, working with young people who want to make a difference.

-Roger received his B.A. from Vanderbilt University.
-He and his wife, Mary Kay, have three daughters and a grandson.
+Roger received his bachelor’s degree from Vanderbilt University.
+He and his late wife, Mary Kay, have three daughters, five grandsons and a granddaughter.
 He calls them his investment in the future.